vivianmunguia/vivianmunguia/README.md

 # My name is Vivian Munguía

 🌱 I’m currently taking courses to become a web developer. <br>
-📖 I have worked with C# and Xamarin.
+📖 I have experience working with C# and Xamarin.